 In 2019, I’ll complete two distinct projects that share similar “worlding,” as both explore women’s experiences in the late 1800s and early 1900s.
 The first project is my dissertation: Self-Expression and Health: Mind-Body Medicine in the Era of the New Woman (see below for a sneak peak).
 This one has been a long-time in the making, and the questions I’ve pursued have taken me to over 50 archives across the United States and India.
-I’ve loved every minute of the whole winding journey, one that has had its share of dead-ends and vistas alike.

 The second project builds on the many years of research I have done for the National Park Service on the Cone and Lindau families.
 I am co-curating an exhibit for the Blowing Rock Art and History Museum that features a selection of modern art collected by Moses Cone’s marvelously fascinating sisters, Dr. Claribel and Etta Cone.
 “Modern Visions, Modern Art: The Cone Sisters in North Carolina” opens August 2 and runs through November 30, 2019.
 You can read more about it here.

 I’ll add more details about both projects in the near future, so stay tuned!

 . . .
 I sometimes refer to my dissertation as the story of the suffragette’s savasana—which it is—and much more too. . .

 a new history of mind-body medicine